 - The 15 Film Series – Clayborn Temple

-The Clayborn Reborn project at Clayborn Temple is partnering with On Location: Memphis this summer to host The 15 Film Series every Thursday from now through September.
+The Clayborn Reborn project at Clayborn Temple is partnering with On Location: Memphis to host The 15 Film Series every Thursday through September.
 The film series features three themes: Memphis history, art, and social justice.
 Screenings will take place each Thursday beginning June 15 at 8:30pm and will kick off with an outdoor block party at 6pm featuring local vendors, food trucks and a DJ.
 Memphis musicians will be featured on a night of music video screenings.
 Each block party and screening will be free, open to the public and include discussions led by an expert curator.

 Enjoy free music and film nights at the Levitt Shell.
 You can bring picnic baskets and blankets or chairs, and food trucks will be on site.